 Control the dumbbell back down as you return to the starting position.

-This is a sponsored post in partnership with NOW®.
-All words and opinions are my own.
+This post includes affiliate links.
+I do earn a commission for products purchased using these links (at no additional cost to you).
 Thank you for supporting Nourish Move Love, making the content you see on this blog possible.